vespa-engine/blog/_posts/2022-07-01-vespa-managed-vector-search.md

 </p>

 There is a growing interest in AI-powered vector representations of unstructured multimodal data and searching efficiently over these representations.
-This blog post describes how your organization can unlock the full potential of multimodal AI-powered vector representations using Vespa -- the industry-leading open-source AI database.
+This blog post describes how your organization can unlock the full potential of multimodal AI-powered vector representations using Vespa -- the industry-leading open-source big data serving engine.

 ## Introduction